The Selection Order (SO) round

 The round automatically closes at the date and time established when the administrator set up the round ("Ending time").

-The administrator can also close a round before the "Ending time" by clicking the yellow "Close" button.
-(This should occur if all divisees have advised the administrator that they are done.
+It is also possible for the administrator to close a round before the "Ending time" by pressing the orange Close button.
+(The administrator can do so if all divisees have said that they are done.
 This can be helpful when all divisees are trying to rapidly get through the process).

-When the round is closed it goes to the "Closed" panel.
+When the round is closed, it moves into the "Closed" panel:

-Click the "View" button to see the round report.
+Click the blue "View" button to see the round report.

 Working with the results